 The sound of a perfected violin is coaxed by the combined sum total of regulated irregularities.
-Each imperfection needs another imperfection to regulate the mistakes.
+Each imperfection needs another imperfection to regulate the mistakes to balance the instrument for great playability.

-By going through the instrument’s parts step-by-step we intend to add clarity to the somewise hocus pokus promoted ideas that here’n there make it into press, thus potentially difficult to understand simply.
-By no mean do we wish to say that we know it all, no. Just that we aim to demystify it as we get into it.
+By going through the instrument’s parts step-by-step we intend to add clarity to the somewise hocus pokus ideas that make it into press.
+Although potentially difficult to understand, we do aim to explain it as simply as we possibly can.
+By no mean do we wish to say that we know it all, no. We will merely aim to demystify it as well as we can as we get into it.
 Bit by bit.

 The solution is not a new violin; a well setup and regulated one is.